rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 By default, the server will be located at `http://localhost:8500`.

-You can find which port is used for each node by taking a look at the `bzzapi` flag used in each case.
+You can find which port is used for each node by taking a look at the `bzzport` flag used in each case.

 ## 3. CLI

-By using the specific binaries for each node (refer to the `swarm` file in each datadir folder) you can execute operations in the standard manner, such as `up`, `down`, etc.
+By using the `swarm` binary you can execute operations in the standard manner, such as `up`, `down`, etc., for the node that uses the default parameters (such as port `8500`).

 You can find a list of commands [here](https://swarm-guide.readthedocs.io/en/latest/dapp_developer/upload_cli.html#reference-table).